Github

 Options:

-• ReleaseName: The name of the release (defaults to an empty string).
+• ReleaseName: The name of the release (default: empty string).

-• Body: The description text of the release (defaults to an empty string).
+• Body: The description text for the release (default: empty string).

-• Draft: Whether to create it as a draft release (defaults to false).
+• Draft: Whether to create a draft release (default: false).

-• Prerelease: Whether to create it as a pre-release (defaults to false).
+• Prerelease: Whether to create a prerelease (default: false).

 Output: